 U-Multirank exists solely for its users.
 This is reflected in the way the findings are made available.
-Once they have been gathered and verified, U-Multirank's data are published on its unique interactive online tool, which offers various entry points for different users, depending on what they want to do.
+Once they have been gathered and verified, U-Multirank's data are published on its web tool, which offers various entry points for different users, depending on what they want to do.